 It’s worth noting that nothing tangible has been created yet, nor will it be in this phase…you’re merely committed to thinking deeply about ideas.

 Contemplation can be as exciting as it is disheartening.
-You’re exhilarated by the pros of innovation, but keenly aware of the cons.
+You’re exhilarated by the pros of digital transformation, but keenly aware of the cons.
 It’s not uncommon to end up with equal reasons to proceed, and equal reasons not to, so don’t feel discouraged if it feels like your enthusiasm oscillates day-by-day or even hour-by-hour.
 That’s just your expertise working in overdrive.

 If you’re still on your own during the contemplation phase, find a third party to balance your optimism and pessimism.
 Overconfidence may blind you to obvious barriers; defeatism unfairly ignores past successes.
 Innovation accountability makes good ideas great, and provides necessary support for overcoming FUD…fear, uncertainty, and doubt.

 Continue honing your idea as you further analyze possible outcomes of your idea.
 “Solutioning” really kicks off in the next phase, so don’t get too caught up in perfecting the idea.
 Establish a rough plan and be deliberate about setting goals, however big or small.
 They’ll keep you on track, serve as methodical checkpoints, and fuel your enthusiasm with quick wins…all in preparation for the next phase.

 We’re doing this thing, so it’s time to prepare.

 Where appropriate, spread the gospel internally to motivate your team, and share your idea with anyone who will listen.
 Simply planting the idea with others is enough to recruit them into your army of thinkers.
 They probably won’t advance the idea dramatically, but it’s likely they’ll think of something you didn’t.
 Use cognitive diversity to your advantage.